Share This Post

 - Type of Relationship: Are there written contracts or benefits?
 What is the nature of the relationship?
 Was the expectation upon hiring that the relationship would continue indefinitely?

-In the case in question (PDF), an exotic dancer named LeAndra Lewis was injured when she was accidentally shot at her place of work, the Boom Boom Room Studio 54 in Columbia, SC.
+The background: An exotic dancer named LeAndra Lewis was injured when she was accidentally shot while working at the Boom Boom Room Studio 54 in Columbia, SC.
 She filed a claim for workers’ compensation for coverage of the medical costs of her injuries (which included the loss of a kidney) as well as temporary total disability.

 Her claim was denied at first, as she was determined to be an independent contractor by both the single commissioner and the Workers’ Compensation Commission appellate panel.
 (Independent contractors do not have a right to workers’ comp benefits in South Carolina and employers do not need to carry workers’ comp insurance for them.)
 The Court of Appeals also affirmed this decision.
 The South Carolina Supreme Court, however, did not.